 The suspension footbridge that hangs across its plunge pool adds excitement to your sightseeing experience.

-On the way to the Pulang Bato Falls, you will pass a road where geothermal gases come out from the fissures on the side of the mountain.
+On the way to the Pulang Bato Falls, you will pass a road where geothermal gas come out from the fissures on the side of the cliff.
 Check that out as well.

 5. Forest Camp Nature Resort (Valencia)